arthlor/Yeser/docs/00-overview.md

 ---

-This documentation is maintained by the Yeser development team and is updated with each release.
+This documentation is maintained by the Yeşer development team and is updated with each release.
 For the latest version, always refer to the repository's documentation folder.

 **Happy coding! 🚀**